NewsLocal News

 We are prohibited by state and federal law from disclosing disciplinary action against another student, which unfortunately can give some the idea that nothing was done in their case.

-The Hartzke's say that hasn't been their experience.
+The Hartzkes said that isn't their experience.

 “The teachers, the counselors, the principals, they need to take it serious when things like this are told to them," said Adam.
 "They don’t need to go ‘oh well it’s really not that big of a deal and we can’t do anything so just ignore it.
 They need to get to the bottom of it because this could be deeper issues somewhere else and telling someone to kill themselves in their own is pretty dark and evil.”